Taco (musician)

-Taco Ockerse (born 21 July 1955), known mononymously as Taco, is an Indonesian-born Dutch musician, actor and entertainer who started his career in Germany.
-He scored a global hit song in 1982 with a version of "Puttin' on the Ritz".
+Taco Ockerse (born 21 July 1955), also known mononymously as Taco, is an Indonesian-born Dutch musician, actor and entertainer who started his career in Germany.
+He scored a global hit song in 1982 with a version of "Puttin' On the Ritz".

 Early life

 Taco Ockerse was born in Jakarta, Indonesia, on 21 July 1955.
 He spent much of his childhood moving around the world, residing in the Netherlands, the United States, Singapore, Luxembourg, Belgium, and Germany.

 He attended the International School of Brussels, Belgium, and graduated in 1973.
 Afterwards, he studied interior decoration and finished acting school in Hamburg.
 He held lead roles in numerous school productions, including You're a Good Man, Charlie Brown; Carousel; The Fantasticks; and Fiddler on the Roof.

 Career

+Theatre beginnings (1975–1981)

 In 1975, he began his first professional theatrical engagements in Hamburg.
 This included roles in Children's Theatre, and roles as an ensemble member of the Thalia Theatre in a number of plays, including Sweet Charity, Chicago, and Three Musketeers.
 He also directed and choreographed for the musical Nightchild.
 In 1979, he played "Chino" in John Neumeier's West Side Story at Hamburg Opera House.
 He founded his first band, Taco's Bizz, in 1979.